Top Ranking Factors in 2024

 7. Site Architecture.

-Site architecture refers to the structure and organization of a website’s content and pages.
-Well-organized site architecture not only ensures a better user experience but also plays a crucial role in how search engines index and rank content.
+Site architecture is the structure and organization of a website’s content and pages.
+Well-organized site architecture ensures a better user experience and is crucial in how search engines index and rank content.
 Here’s why site architecture is an important ranking factor:

 - Crawlability & Indexability: Search engines use web crawlers (or spiders/bots) to discover and index web pages.
 A well-organized site structure allows these crawlers to find and index content efficiently.
-If your architecture is too complex or has broken links, some pages might not get indexed at all.
+Some pages might not get indexed if your architecture is too complex or has broken links.

 - Distributing Page Authority: Inbound links to your website increase its overall domain authority.
 With a well-planned internal linking structure, this authority (or “link juice”) can be distributed throughout your site, benefiting many pages, not just those with direct inbound links.